Volunteer Work Abroad – KNYV1

 Between 2 mountain peaks is a plateau of moorland.
 The eastern slopes are relatively gentle and are therefore attract more animals.
 This park offers variety of flora and fauna not found elsewhere.
 The high altitude of Aberdares National Park makes the park different to the typical savannah of most Kenyan parks and creates a cool alternative to the traveler.

-The forest is rich in wildlife.
 Elephants and buffalo dominate.
 You may also see black rhino, giant forest hog, black serval cats and the rare black leopard.
-The Aberdares also form a respite for the endangered eastern race of bongo, an outsized forest antelope.
+The Aberdare mountains also form a respite for the endangered eastern race of bongo, an outsized forest antelope.
 Other wildlife consist of eland, waterbuck, bushbuck, reedbuck, duikers, suni, bushpig, warthog, lion, Syke’s monkey and hyena in varying numbers.

-Visit the former home of the late Joy Adamson who, together with her husband George, became world famous for their pioneering conservation work and relationship with the lioness Elsa, as told in her best selling book and subsequent film, BORN FREE.
+Visit the former home of the late Joy Adamson.
+She, along with her husband George, became world famous for their pioneering conservation work.
+Their relationship with the lioness Elsa is a story best told in the book or film, Born Free.

 Hell’s Gate National Park

-Hell’s Gate National Park covers an area of 68.25 km2 and is situated in the environs of Lake Naivasha about 90 km from Nairobi.
-The park is situated 14 km after the turnoff from the old Nairobi-Naivasha highway.
+Hell’s Gate National Park is situated in the environs of Lake Naivasha about 90 km from Nairobi.
 It is characterized by diverse topography and geological scenery.
 It is an important home of the lammergeyer.

-Hell’s Gate National Park, lying south of Lake Naivasha, is a popular park for daily excursion from Nairobi.
-The Park is particularly popular with walkers and campers who can enter without a vehicle and move noiselessly past herds of zebra and gazelle.
+Hell’s Gate is a popular park for a daily excursion from Nairobi.
+The park is particularly popular with walkers and campers who can enter without a vehicle and move noiselessly past herds of zebra and gazelle.
 The park is flanked by imposing cliffs which lead to a narrow canyon containing hot springs and geysers.